 - Successful passage of the Cottage Food Law in 2010.
 Supported by a group of pro-farmers market stakeholders, this law allows preparation of non-potentially hazardous foods in a home kitchen without a license.
 Common products are cookies, breads, cupcakes, and jams and jellies.
 The law has helped many people startup low-risk business endeavors for the low cost of a 10-foot by 10-foot tent, table, and table cloth.

 - Successful passage of a law in 2013 to allow wine makers to offer tastings and sell their wine at farmers markets.
-A similar effort is now underway for microbrewers of beer.
+A similar effort was passed in 2014 for microbrewers of beer.

 - Markets are becoming more accessible to those in need.
 In 2006, only 3 out of 147 Michigan farmers markets accepted Supplemental Nutrition Assistant Program (SNAP) Bridge Cards.
-In 2014, 143 out of 320 markets accepted SNAP benefits.
+By 2014, 143 out of 320 markets accepted SNAP benefits and this program persists today.
 This means that a much larger portion of the state’s families most in need had free access to fresh, healthy and locally grown foods.

 - Farmers markets in Michigan are national leaders in their acceptance of SNAP benefits.
 As the data shows, markets continue to grow the program, with benefits to Michigan families, farmers, and communities.